jargv/plumbus/README.md

 ```

 However, if (at most) one parameter does *not* implement this
-interface, then that parameter will be decoded from json
+interface, then that parameter will be decoded from the
-instead, by using the standard encoding/json package
+request body as json instead, by using the standard
-(supporting other types in the future is possible).
+encoding/json package (supporting other types in the future
+is possible).

 ## Return Values
 Return values must implement `midus.ToResponse`, which looks